dotlang/language/Enhancements.md

 con of FP: a lot of functions which is hard to track. we have abstraction by struct casting and polymorphism by defining a function for different types in a hierarchy.

-? - can we define a function f on A and state it cannot be re-written for children? why? if they decide they want to, they should be able to do that. in the child implementation, they can explicitly request calling A's f by casting.
+N - can we define a function f on A and state it cannot be re-written for children? why? if they decide they want to, they should be able to do that. in the child implementation, they can explicitly request calling A's f by casting.

-? - what about building objects at runtime:
+N - what about building objects at runtime:
 `attach(myStruct, f1, f2, f3)` will give you an object.
 this object has myStruct as private data fields. f1, f2, f3 all expect input of type myStruct which is already provided.